booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A2/README.md

 (If you can now observe Maven downloading what feels like approximately half the Internet, don't worry -- that's perfectly normal.)

-Once the application has started, on a new Terminal session within your Vagrant box, run the following command:
+Once the application has started, on a new terminal session (within your Vagrant Box), run the following command:

 ```bash
 ~# curl http://localhost:12080
 ```
 or point the browser (at your workstation) to http://localhost:12080 (we provided a port forwarding into the Vagrant Box for you.)

-This will trigger a small piece of  functionality in the application to attempt a call to _https://localhost:12443/index.html_, which will only be successful if the truststore has been set up correctly in scope of exercise A2 and has been provided to the application's `RestTemplate`  (and, of course, if the local HTTPS-enabled Apache is actually listening on that port).
+This will trigger a small piece of functionality in the application to attempt a call to _https://localhost:12443/index.html_, which will only be successful if the truststore has been set up correctly and has been provided to the application's `RestTemplate` (and, of course, if the local HTTPS-enabled Apache is actually listening on that port).
 The expected behavior is that success of establishing a secure connection to said Apache is indicated like so:

 ```bash
 ~# curl http://localhost:12080